-Daily data from the ERA-40 were used to examine past incidents of ROS for large and small rainfall thresholds based on results from section III.
-Fig. 3 (a) and (b) show the past frequency of October-March ROS for minimum rain thresholds of 3 and 10 mm/day with a minimum threshold of 3 mm snow water equivalent.
-ROS is most frequent along coastal margins where the maritime influence can be felt, and even small events are extremely rare in the deep interior of the Canadian and Siberian Arctic.
-This picture is consistent with general expectations for where these events tend to occur.
+small events are extremely rare in the deep interior of the Canadian and Siberian Arctic.
+This picture is consistent with our general expectations for where these events tend to occur.
 It is expected that the ERA-40 precipitation products are of lower quality for the time period before the advent of satellite-based modern data streams in 1979, but a comparison of the climatologies for the pre- and post-1979 periods finds them to be quite similar (not shown).
-Fig. 3 (c) shows the magnitude of the single largest ROS event for each grid cell in the ERA-40 for the period of record.
+Figure 3c shows the magnitude of the single largest ROS event for each grid cell in the ERA-40 for the period of record.
 This shows that even the largest events in the ERA-40 for the Arctic are generally less than 10 mm, and in most regions of the Arctic are on the order of just a few millimeters.
 In the next section we present case studies of specific ROS events that severely impacted two different regions, neither of which stand out in these maps.
 It is emphasized that these climatologies yield a general picture of where these events tend to occur, but may not reveal locations with some of the largest and most important events for the ecosystem and soil physics.
 These climatologies should be viewed as a lower estimate of the impacts of ROS.

-Areas of overlap between Fig. 1 (b) and Fig. 3 (a) indicate that those animals that have primarily been impacted are caribou and reindeer who range throughout Alaska and northwest Canada, as well as reindeer on Svalbard, Scandinavia, and eastern Siberia.
+Areas of overlap between Figs. 1b and 3a indicate that those animals that have primarily been impacted are caribou and reindeer that range throughout Alaska and northwestern Canada, as well as reindeer on Svalbard, and in Scandinavia and eastern Siberia.
 It should be noted that the majority of the events represented in these figures occur during the transitional months between fall and winter, and winter and spring (not shown).

-For ROS to have a significant impact on the heat budget of permafrost requires large amounts of rain to be delivered to the snow pack.
-Fig. 3 (b) shows the mean number of ROS events larger than 10mm per winter season.
+For ROS to have a significant impact on the heat budget of permafrost requires large amounts of rain to be delivered to the snowpack.
+Figure 3b shows the mean number of ROS events larger than 10 mm per winter season.
 Events of this size are exceedingly rare in most parts of the Arctic, and in the current climate only a few regions with permafrost would appear to be vulnerable.
 In particular, southwestern Alaska and the island of Svalbard are both within reach of large winter storms that could generate large amounts of rain.

-V. Case Studies
+5. Case studies

 In this section, case studies of ROS events on Banks Island in the Canadian Arctic and on the Norwegian island of Svalbard are studied.
-The motivation for this is threefold: to illustrate the differing synoptic conditions that give rise to ROS in different parts of the Arctic; to provide further evidence for the extreme impacts of these events; and lastly to highlight the issues in their measurement.
+The motivation for this is threefold: to illustrate the differing synoptic conditions that give rise to ROS in different parts of the Arctic, to provide further evidence for the extreme impacts of these events, and finally to highlight the issues in their measurement.

+a.
 Banks Island, October 2003

-Banks Island, the westernmost island in the Canadian Archipelago, has a human population of approximately 150 as well as a current population of some 52,000 muskoxen and 2,000 Peary caribou.
-Peary caribou are listed as Endangered.
-There is a small male only harvest quota (36 males per year).
-Although this is a small harvest, it is socially and culturally important to the community of Sachs Harbour, NT.
-Muskoxen are harvested for subsistence use and there is also a large scale commercial harvest for export of meat and qiviut (underwool).
+Banks Island, the westernmost island in the Canadian Archipelago, has a human population of approximately 150 as well as a current population of some 52 000 musk oxen and 2000 Peary caribou.
+Peary caribou are listed as endangered.
+There is a small maleonly harvest quota (36 males per year).
+Although this is a small harvest, it is socially and culturally important to the community of Sachs Harbour, Northwest Territories.
+Musk oxen are harvested for subsistence use and there is also a large-scale commercial harvest for export of meat and qiviut (underwool).